Osyna/QML/Ideas.md

 Question embed a pool of question(s) (which can contain also one question) and each of these question can embed a pool of question(s)

-Questionnnaire :

-QPath System

-Questionnaire
-JSON:
+Questionnnaire / Qpath System (Questionnaire path to Logic Graph) / Usefull for no code organization of the Questionnaire

     {
         "name" : "test",
         "description" : "This is test questionnaire",